-Forex trading is probably the most ambiguous of all types of trading.
+Forex trading is probably the most ambiguous type of trading.

-Here you will not hear “Good”, “Bad”, “Right” or “Wrong” but only a subjective trader's opinion of the market and the things happening there!
+There's no “Good”, “Bad”, “Right” or “Wrong” here, there's only a trader's subjective opinion of the market and the things happening there!

-It is not surprising that there are plenty of questions that cannot be ambiguously answered, for example:
+So, it's not surprising that there are plenty of questions that don't have a straight answer, for example:

 - Why did a trade close at profit?
-The answer is that the market analysis worked well or it was just lucky since price could move in the right direction due to its own reasons.
+Is it because the market analysis worked well or was it just sheer luck, since the price could have moved in the right direction due to its own reasons?

-- Released news pushed prices higher just because the announced data were good or it benefited a large market player.
+- Did a news release push the prices up just because the announced data were good or did it benefit a large market player?

-- Does a trading strategy work or a winning series of trades soon to be followed by a losing one occur during a period of testing?
+- Does a trading strategy work or just has a period of winning streak that is soon to be followed by a losing one?

-- Did a price bounce off a resistance level or an impulse is merely exhausted?
+- Did the price bounce off a resistance level or has an impulse been simply exhausted?

 The list of such questions goes on and on.

-This is nothing compared to those 5 questions that can spark a heated discussion, fierce disputes and even plain abuse if they are spoken out.
+Although, this is nothing compared to the 5 questions that can easily spark a heated discussion, fierce disputes and even violent argument.

 1. Does Anybody Make Money on Forex?